-This Privacy Notice is provided to you by the Parochial Church Council (PCC) of All Saints Church, Ealing which is the data controller for your data.
+This Privacy Notice is provided to you by the Parochial Church Council (PCC) of All Saints, Ealing, which is the data controller for your data.

-The Church of England is made up of a number of different organisations and office-holders who work together to deliver the Church's mission in each community.
+The Church of England is made up of a number of different organisations and officeholders who work together to deliver the Church's mission in each community.
 The PCC works together with:

-- the incumbent of the parish (that is, our vicar) - the bishops of the Diocese of London; and - the London Diocesan Fund, which is responsible for the financial and administrative arrangements for the Diocese of London.
+- the incumbent of the parish (that is, our Vicar, Rev Rachel Marszalek); - the bishops of the Diocese of London; and - the London Diocesan Fund, which is responsible for the financial and administrative arrangements for the Diocese of London.